 The results of the Practice Review program and external inspections are evaluated and communicated within the Firm to provide the basis for continuous improvement in audit quality, consistent with the highest standards in the profession.
 The results of such monitoring, together with the feedback from independent regulatory inspections, provide the Firm with a basis to conclude that the internal control systems are designed appropriately and are operating effectively.

 Financial information

-Financial information below stated for Deloitte AB per business area refers to the financial year ended on May 31 2016.
-Revenues disclosed include revenues from both audit and non-audit clients.
+Financial information below stated for Deloitte AB refers to the financial year ended on May 31 2017.